Our content may include links to products from our partners

 The Impact Of Risk

 Depending on the inherent risks (such as the global geopolitical situation), your broker might change its margin requirement and leverage level.
-You might have seen this during the Brexit vote, the American election in 2016 and the French election in 2017.
 This can affect your trading performance, so it’s important to stay up-to-date about changes in trading conditions from your broker.

 Volatile Times Requires More Funds